1242035/spree/guides/src/content/developer/source/about.md

 section: source-code
 ---

-## What is Spree?
+## What is Viauco?

-Spree is a full featured e-commerce platform written for the Ruby on Rails framework.
+Viauco is a full featured e-commerce platform written for the Ruby on Rails framework.
 It is designed to make programming commerce applications easier by making several assumptions about what most developers needs to get started.
-Spree is a production ready store that can be used "out of the box", but more importantly, it is also a developer tool that can be used as a solid foundation for a more sophisticated application than what is generally possible with traditional open source offerings.
+Viauco is a production ready store that can be used "out of the box", but more importantly, it is also a developer tool that can be used as a solid foundation for a more sophisticated application than what is generally possible with traditional open source offerings.

-Spree is 100% [open source](http://en.wikipedia.org/wiki/Open_source).
-It is licensed under the very permissive [New BSD License](https://github.com/spree/spree/blob/master/license.md).
+Viauco is 100% [open source](http://en.wikipedia.org/wiki/Open_source).
+It is licensed under the very permissive [New BSD License](https://github.com/viauco/viauco/blob/master/license.md).
 You are free to use the software as you see fit, at no charge.
-Perhaps more important than the cost, Spree is a true open source community.
-Spree has hundreds of contributors who have used and improved it while building their own e-commerce solutions.
+Perhaps more important than the cost, Viauco is a true open source community.
+Viauco has hundreds of contributors who have used and improved it while building their own e-commerce solutions.

 ## Motivation